markwkiehl/particle_device_blueprint/README.md

 # Troubleshooting
-If your Particle device has a built-in RGB then it should be breathing cyan if it is connected to the Particle cloud.
+If your Particle device has a built-in RGB then it should be breathing cyan if it is connected to the Particle cloud.  &nbsp; Make sure the firmware code provided by activating the Blynk device was uploaded. &nbsp;

 # Conclusion